oh-jinwoo94/gkm-align/README.md

 bash setup_gkmsvm.sh
 </pre>

-Then, train the background model by running:
+Then, train the background model by running the following script:
 <pre>
-bash generate_genomic_background_model.sh 10 30000 0.1
+bash generate_genomic_background_model.sh 10 30000 0.1 # Details of the pipeline are provided within the script
 </pre>

 For the results presented in the manuscript, we sampled as many genomic sequences as possible to minimize sampling noise.
 The parameters specified above generate **10** independent gkm-SVM human genomic background models, which are then averaged to produce the final model.
 For each background model, we sample **30,000** DNA sequences of length 300 and train gkm-SVM against 30,000 randomly generated DNA sequences.